Tiars/Generic_SWGEmu_Launcher/Generic_SWGEmu_Launcher/README.md

 HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\EULA
 	The URL to the EULA.
 Since URLs can point to a local file there is no need for this to reside on a web server.

+Update

+Removed the registry entry for the local copy of the manifest file since if it is used it will be copied into memory.
+Now it is copied directly into memory and not cached locally.
+Since this code, unlike the Choice server code, checks the version instead of blindly rechecking the checksum there is no performance to be gained by keeping a local copy.

+# Design Clarification

+At start the version of the launcher will be checked to see if it needs updating.
+If the launcher needs updating it will download and update the launcher.

+If the game client has not been installed there will be no check of the local version against the server version.
+The install verify button will be labeled Install.

+If the game client has been installed the local and server versions will be compared and if the server version is newer than the local copy the manifest will be downloaded and the client updated.

+Since not everyone will want the test server client installing is a three step process.

+First the play client must be installed.
+Second the launcher must be set to test server using the tool bar button.
+Third the Install of the test client will need to be done.

+The robust test for a legal copy of SWG is done as part of the play client install so it is reasonable to use a successful install of the play client as a quick test for a legal copy when installing the test client.

+Since the static .tre files up through Publish 14.1 only need one copy, the test Server will save space by pointing to those .tre files in the play directory.
+So the test client directory will be smaller as will an efficient manifest.